-Next up in our search for the Greatest Welsh Novel is The Old Devils by Kingsley Amis.
-John Lavin is its staunch advocate.
+Next up in our search for the Greatest Welsh Novel is John Lavin’s cheering review of The Old Devils by Kingsley Amis.

 Can the Greatest Welsh Novel be written by a writer who isn’t technically, er, Welsh?
 Generally I would say not, perhaps even very obviously not but in the case of Kingsley Amis and The Old Devils things are different.
 Quite especially different.
 The twelve years Amis spent in Swansea (and his corresponding tenure at the University there) is one thing.
 The fact that he described himself as being most at home and at his happiest anywhere when in South Wales another.
 However, the two most obvious and incontrovertible facts are Lucky Jim and The Old Devils themselves.
 Two of the greatest novels of the twentieth century without doubt, and Amis’ only two unequivocally great books to boot.
 Both of them inspired by, written about and largely written in South Wales.